8 Things to Know About Termites in California

 What Do Termites Look Like?

-Obviously, the best way to identify a termite infestation is to actually spot the termite.
+The best way to identify a termite infestation is to actually spot the termite.
 Although everyone has heard of termites, many people may not know precisely what they look like.
 Often confused for ants, there are a few key differences that you should take note of when attempting to self-diagnose a termite problem, including:

 • Coloration - termites are often a lighter color than ants, ranging from a creamy white to a brownish color, rather than the darker browns and blacks typical of ants.